believer/willcodefor.beer/posts/abbreviations-in-html.md

   - topic/css
 layout: layouts/post.njk
 modified: '2022-03-14'
-modifiedDateTime: '2022-03-14 12:16'
+modifiedDateTime: '2022-03-14 16:11'
 created: '2022-03-12'
 createdDateTime: '2022-03-12 10:02'
 ---

 Abbreviations can be hard to understand.
 Normally, we would write the full meaning followed by the abbreviation inside parentheses the first time it’s being used.
-After that we can use only the abbreviation.
+After that, we can use only the abbreviation.
 For example, CSS on Wikipedia:

 >**Cascading Style Sheets** (**CSS**) is a style sheet language used for describing the presentation of a document written in a markup language such as HTML.
 CSS is a cornerstone technology of the World Wide Web, alongside HTML and JavaScript - [Wikipedia](https://en.m.wikipedia.org/wiki/CSS)

+## Abbreviation element

-<dfn><abbr title="HyperText Markup Language" tabindex="0">HTML</abbr></dfn> has an abbreviation element, `<abbr>`, that helps us reduce the amount of text, but still keep the explanation of the abbreviation.
+<dfn id="html"><abbr title="HyperText Markup Language" tabindex="0">HTML</abbr></dfn> has an abbreviation element, `<abbr>`, that helps us reduce the amount of text, but still keep the explanation of the abbreviation.

 **Note:** For accessibility reasons, you might still want to spell out the abbreviation in full the first time, but let's look at what we can do.